 The Cowl Maketh Not the Monk

 Watts shocked Victorian society by marrying the 16-year-old actress, Ellen Terry, who was thirty years his junior.
-She was the theatrical partner of Henry Irving and a number of her personal effects and props are displayed in the Irving Room just off this gallery.
+She was the theatrical partner of Henry Irving and a number of her personal effects and props are displayed in the Irving Room just off the Balcony.